psb-david-petty/rps-101/README.md

 ## TODO

-- One specific approach to creating the 101 cases is to use the [RPS-101](https://www.umop.com/rps.htm) order and, for each case, pick the next 50 (modulo 101) as losers and the previous 50 (modulo 101) as winners.
+- One specific approach to creating the 101 cases is to use the [RPS-101](https://www.umop.com/rps.htm) order and, for each case, pick the next 50 (modulo 101) as losers and the previous 50 (modulo 101) as winners, without doing any parsing.
-- The [`rps101.py`](./rps101.py) [Python](https://docs.python.org/3/) script parses all [outcomes](https://www.umop.com/rps101/alloutcomes.htm) text as copy-pasted [here](./rps-101-full.txt) by (esentially) looking for the last key variants on each line.
-However, all [outcomes](https://www.umop.com/rps101/alloutcomes.htm) in the HTML are linked, so any that are *not* the last key variants on every line can be specifically verified.
+- The [`rps101.py`](./rps101.py) [Python](https://docs.python.org/3/) script parses all [outcomes](https://www.umop.com/rps101/alloutcomes.htm) text as copy-pasted [here](./rps-101-full.txt) by (esentially) looking for the single matching key variants on each line.
+However, *all* [outcomes](https://www.umop.com/rps101/alloutcomes.htm) in the HTML include links to the cases, so any that are *not* the last key variants on every line can be specifically verified by looking at the links.